tslocke/hobocentral/agility-tutorial.markdown

 Again - lots of new stuff there.
 Let's quickly run over what's going on

  * The `<Your>` tag is a handy little gadget.
 It outputs "Your" if the context is the current user, otherwise it outputs the user's name.
-You'll see "Your Assigned Tasks" when looking at yourself, and "Fred's Assigned Tasks" when you're looking at Fred.
+You'll see "Your Assigned Tasks" when looking at yourself, and "Fred's Assigned Tasks" when looking at Fred.

  * We're using `<repeat>` again, but this time we're setting the context to the result of a Ruby expression (`with="&...expr..."`).
 The expression `@user.tasks.group_by(&:story)` gives us the grouped tasks.

  * We're repeating on a hash this time.
 Inside the repeat `this` (the implicit context) will be an array of tasks, and `this_key` will be the story.
 So `<a with="&this_key">` gives us a link to the story.

- * `<collection>` is used to render a collection of anything.
-By default it renders `<card>` tags in a `<ul>` list.
-Like `<card>` it can be overridden for specific types.
-For example, you could chose that a collection of projects should be rendered as a table.
+ * `<collection>` is used to render a collection of anything in a `<ul>` list.
+By default it renders `<card>` tags.
+To change this just provide a body to the `<collection>` tag.

 That's probably a lot to take in all at once -- the main idea here is to throw you in and give you an overview of what's possible.
 The [DRYML Guide][] will shed more light.